Pseudobulk Analysis with Decoupler and EdgeR

 In this step, our goal is to perform a “bioinformatic cell sorting” based on the annotated clusters of the single-cell data.

-To start a pseudobulk analysis, ensure that the AnnData object you will use contains all the necessary metadata for “pseudobulking”.
-For example, key annotations, such as cell_type, condition, disease, and batch, should be present.
-Most importantly, the AnnData object has to include a layer with the raw counts of gene expression.
+To start a pseudobulk analysis, ensure that the AnnData object contains all the necessary metadata for pseudobulking.
+This includes key annotations such as annotated or cell_type, condition, disease, and batch.
+These labels may vary depending on how the dataset was originally annotated.

 If your AnnData object lacks raw counts, you can use the AnnData Operations tool on the Single Cell Galaxy instance.
 This tool allows you to copy the .X matrix into a new layer that you may assign a new label, for e.g., counts or raw_counts, making it available as a parameter for Decoupler.